 How Does Drug Tolerance and Dependence Affect the Brain?

 When a person develops drug tolerance, their brain undergoes specific adaptations to counteract the effects of the drug.
-These adaptations can include changes in the brain’s chemistry, neural circuitry, and receptor sensitivity.
+These adaptations include changes in brain chemistry, neural circuitry, and receptor sensitivity.

-The brain’s response to drug tolerance involves various mechanisms.
+The brain’s response to substance use disorder involves various mechanisms.
 For instance, the brain may produce fewer neurotransmitters in response to the drug, reduce the number of receptors available for binding, or desensitize the existing receptors.
 As a result, the drug’s effects become diminished, and higher doses are needed to achieve the desired response.

 In the case of drug dependence, the brain experiences profound changes that contribute to the development and maintenance of addictive behaviors.
 These behavioral manifestations of drug dependence are closely tied to alterations in the brain’s reward system, which involves neurotransmitters like dopamine.